 During the month of October, the Camden Snow Bowl offers triple chairlift rides up Ragged Mountain.
 You can ride the chairlift or take a walk back down.

 There are many events and festivals in and around Camden, Rockport, and Rockland throughout the year.
 During the fall, though, there’s no better way to celebrate the season and autumn leaves than with pumpkins and apples.

 Damariscotta Pumpkinfest & Regatta

 Just a short drive down Route 1 is Damariscotta, the host of the Damariscotta Pumpkinfest & Regatta.
 This innovative event promotes horticulture education in an unusual but imaginative way.
 It runs for more than a week every October, but the biggest festivities occur during Columbus Day weekend, Oct.
 12-14, 2019.
 This makes the festival a great way to view the early fall colors in MidCoast Maine.

 There are different events every day.
 Some of these include a giant pumpkin parade, 180-foot pumpkin drop, pumpkin dessert contest, pumpkin pie eating contests, and pumpkin derby.
 One of the most exciting events, though, is the pumpkin regatta.
 It involves captains racing hollowed-out pumpkins with paddles or motors attached in Damariscotta Harbor.

 Great Maine Apple Day

 With a short drive north of Camden, you’ll come to Unity, which hosts Great Maine Apple Day.
 On Oct.
 13, 2019, the city celebrates the history and flavor of Maine apples.
 The event features educational fruit displays, cider pressing, cider tasting, an apple dessert contest, and apple variety tastings.
 There are several workshops too, including cider making.
-While children are free, there’s a $4 general admission.
 Because of its timing, this event is a great beginning to the fall leaves changing.